Start Your Case Today with the Legal Guides You Trust

 Nothing is more important to our team at DiPasquale Moore than the well-being

 and comfort of our clients.
-If are in Kansas and have been hurt by the
+If you have been hurt by the negligent actions

-negligent actions of a third party, you can come to us for a no-cost case
+of a third party, you can come to us for a no-cost case evaluation to

-evaluation to get you pointed in the right direction.
-All you need to
+get you pointed in the right direction.
+All you need to do is dial

 Different Types of Damages in a Personal Injury Claim